Treating Perfluoroalkyl and Polyfluoroalkyl Substances (PFAS) Contaminated Wastewater and Landfill Leachate

 Diagram showing the chemical structures of PFOS and PFOA molecules

-The carbon-fluorine bond is one of the strongest chemical bonds ever created, which results in PFAS not degrading naturally or easily.
-As such, PFAS are often called the “forever chemicals”.
+The carbon-fluorine bond is one of the strongest chemical bonds, which results in PFAS chemicals not degrading easily.
+As such, PFAS are often called “forever chemicals”.
 PFAS have been found in surface water, groundwater, drinking water sources, wastewater treatment plant effluent and landfill leachates.
 People may be exposed to PFAS by consuming PFAS-contaminated water or food.
-PFAS can be harmful to human health, causing cancer, liver damage, and a depressed immune system to name a few.
-The U.S. EPA is taking action by proposing regulations to protect drinking water and to cleanup PFAS-contaminated water sources.
+PFAS can be harmful to human health, causing cancer, liver damage, and a depressed immune system among other impacts.
+The U.S. EPA is taking action by proposing regulations to protect drinking water and to clean up PFAS-contaminated water sources.

 Photo of a popcorn bucket which is lined with non-stick coating and pfas waste potential